stratisproject/Documentation/source/FullNode/full-node-components-and-features-overview.rst

 Syncing with the blockchain
 ============================

 Once a Full Node has found other peers on the network, it needs to sync its copy of the blockchain.
-The components involved with this are the consensus Manager, the chained header tree, the block puller, the validators, and the coin view.
+The components involved with this are the consensus manager, the chained header tree, the block puller, the validators, and the coin view.

 Consensus Manager
 ------------------

 Once a connection has been made to other peers on the network, the peers send block headers to the consensus manager.
 It is the *chained header behaviour* which consumes the messages sent by these peers.
 When new block headers are received, the consensus manager contacts the chained header tree and informs it that it has new headers.
 The chained header tree analyzes whether the blocks are interesting and reports back to the consensus manager if they are.
 The consensus manager's response to this is to download the full blocks for the headers.
 The block puller is invoked to download the blocks.

-When downloading blocks after the last checkpoint, the consensus manager uses the validators to perform all three validation steps (minimal, partial, and full) on the blocks that are received.
+The consensus manager uses the validators to perform validation on the blocks which it receives.

 When the consensus manager fully validates a block, the consensus tip moves forward by one and the coin view is updated.
 The block is also added to the block store.